 Users with a secure Level 2 eAuthentication ID can apply for select USDA programs like the Market Facilitation Program and the 2017 Wildfire and Hurricane Indemnity Program (WHIP).
 Register for secure online access (Level 2 eAuthentication) at www.eauth.usda.gov

-2017 WHIP provides up to $2.36 billion in disaster assistance to farmers and ranchers impacted by the 2017 wildfires and hurricanes.
+November 16, 2018, is the last day to apply for 2017 WHIP, a program providing up to $2.36 billion in disaster assistance to farmers and ranchers impacted by the 2017 wildfires and hurricanes.
 To apply, contact your local USDA service center or visit Farmers.gov.